adeluyemi79/DevOps-Projects/End-to-End DevOps Kubernetes Project.md

 ## To do that, installed the Jenkins Plugin, whose name is Email Extension Template.

+## After installing the plugin, an apps password was generated under security section of my email id through the Manage Account with jenkins as the app name and a password.

 ## Manage Jenkins -> Plugins and install the Email Extension Template plugin.

 ## configured the mail for the alerts.